rajvivekanandb123/imdb-clone/imdb-clone--main/README.md

 This is a Mini IMDB clone created using HTML, CSS,Tailwind and vanilla JavaScript.
 The IMDB has basic functionality to Search, Add to favourite, Remove from favourite/Watchlist, Menu .

-## Demo
+## Demohttps:
-You can see a live demo here: https://tanishthorat.github.io/imdb-clone-/
+You can see a live demo here:https://rajvivekanandb123.github.io/imdb-clone/

 ## Deployment/ Installation